 The company explained its new investee will convert existing retail locations into specific cannabis outlets while also looking for new spaces to develop.

-Now the company continues its path of acquisitions by announcing a deal to purchase MedReleaf (TSX:LEAF).
+Now the company continues its path of cannabis investments and acquisitions by announcing a deal to purchase MedReleaf (TSX:LEAF).
 The deal is worth over C$3 billion to buy all the issued and outstanding common shares of MedReleaf.

 CannTrust Holdings (TSX:TRST)